apache/ozone/hadoop-hdds/docs/content/interface/Ofs.md

 we have a special temp mount located at the root of the FS.
 This feature may be expanded in the feature to support custom mount paths.

-Currently ozone supports two configurations for /tmp.
+Currently Ozone supports two configurations for /tmp.
 The first (default), is a tmp directory for each user comprised of a mount volume with a user specific temp bucket.
 The second (configurable through ozone-site.xml), a sticky-bit like tmp directory common to all users comprised of a mount